What Are E-Numbers and Are They Safe?

 Are E-Numbers Safe?

 The presence of an E-number means the additive has undergone safety testing and been approved for use.
 However, "approved" doesn't mean completely risk-free for everyone.
+For a deeper look at the evidence, read our guide: are E-numbers bad for you?

 Important: Most E-numbers are safe for the general population when consumed within recommended limits.
 Regulatory bodies regularly review safety data and can ban additives if new evidence emerges.